alireza-sharifpour/plugin-pingpal-discord/README.md

 The `agentConfig` section in this plugin's `package.json` can define parameters for discovery in the ElizaOS plugin registry.
 For this plugin, the core configurable items are primarily handled through agent `settings` and `secrets`.

-Example relevant settings that a user might configure for this plugin's behavior (which are read via `runtime.getSetting("pingpal_discord.targetDiscordUserId")` etc.):
+Example relevant settings that a user might configure for this plugin's behavior (which are read via `runtime.getSetting("pingpal.targetDiscordUserId")` etc.):

 ```json
 "agentConfig": {